 Food in Lisbon

 I’ve already told you how much I loved Portuguese food.
-Trying some of the typical cuisine in Portugal is a must.
+Trying some of the typical cuisines in Lisbon is a must.
 Lisbon is a great place to taste some of the best traditional Portuguese dishes such as famous pastel de nata (egg tart), delicious polvo à lagareiro (grilled octopus in olive oil), or fluffy Molotov (egg whites flan).
 The list is long, luckily the great e-book for foodies ‘Lisbon in 100 bites’ by Portuguese travel blogger Zara has everything that you would need to make the most of your foodie time in Portugal.
 With food recommendations, tempting photos and insider tips, it will make your journey in Portugal the tastiest one.

 Want 30% off that tasty book?
 Click below, it’s free and you will also get access to other travel goodies 🙂